lepinekong/mymementos/bootstrap/getting-started.md

 to change the title, execute in red console:
->bootstrap-title "Getting started with Bootstrap"
+>bootstrap-title/to-clipboard/to-file "Getting started with Bootstrap" file